rickscode/DaizyAI/README.md

 ### Installation

-- NPM install or Yarn in the rood directory to install modules
+- NPM install or Yarn in the root project directory to install modules
 - Create and ENV file from DEV.ENV and enter credentials

 ### Start App